dev-wesonga/dev-wesonga/README.md

 ### Hi there, I'm Wesonga Jackson! 👋

-I'm a passionate software engineer based in Kenya.
-Here's a little about me:
+I'm a  software engineer with 3 years of experience specializing in system security.
+Driven by curiosity

 - 🔭 I’m currently working on various web development projects.
 - 🌱 I’m currently learning Laravel with PHP.